 The new temporary setting, “Embracing Hope,” was designed by Harry Winston Inc. and unveiled and placed on public display Nov.
 The event marks the anniversary of the Hope Diamond’s donation to the museum in 1958 and the anniversary of the museum.

 Blue Hope Diamond originating from Kollur Mine, India.
 Said to be cursed, its believed Louis XIV bought it for Marie Antonette before french civil war which led to both of them being guillotined.
 Records show it was King Louis who wore it mostly.

 The Hope Diamond - formerly one of the crown jewels of France, having at one time adorned King Louis XIVs Order of the Golden Fleece as well as being used in other pieces from time to time.
 It was looted during the revolution and re-cut.

 The Hope Pearl is one of the most famous salt water pearls.
-It is so named because it was owned my Henry Philip Hope, who is also recognized for owning the Hope Diamond.
-This pearl is gold and white and weighs 1,800 grains.
-It is currently residing in the British Museum of Natural History.
+Named after its former owner Henry Philip Hope, who also owned the Hope Diamond.
+The Hope Pearl is gold and white and weighs grains.
+It is currently at the Natural History Museum in London.

 Hand that held history - Harry Winston.
 The carat emerald cut Jonker diamond is at the center.
 Top left is the carat pear shaped Star of the East diamond.
 The carat blue Hope diamond rests between his index and middle finger.